fonsecamar/Medical-Claims-Transaction-Processing-at-scale/docs/deployment-azurevm.md

 1. Use RDP to remote into the freshly provisioned VM with the username `BYDtoChatGPTUser` and the password you provided earlier on.

-1. Add the `BYDtoChatGPTUser` account to the `docker-users` local group on the VM.
-Sign out and sign back in to the VM to apply the changes.

-1. Install WSL2 by running the following command in a command prompt:

-    ```cmd
-    wsl --install
-    ```

-    > If the above command returns "Windows Subsystem for Linux is already installed.", then execute the following command to update WSL: `wsl --update`.
-You do not need to restart if you are only updating WSL.

-1. Restart the VM to complete the setup.

-1. Log back in with the `BYDtoChatGPTUser` account and start `Docker Desktop`.
-Ensure the Docker engine is up and running.
-Keep `Docker Desktop` running in the background.
+1. Log back in with the `BYDtoChatGPTUser` account and the password you provided earlier on.

 1. Clone the repository: